-- 1) This proposal gives governors and their appointees too much power to control state government.
-Each administration will be given about 140 additional appointments, doubling the current number.
-Also, the governor-appointed executive director of the Department of Personnel and Administration will now have policy-making authority over areas of the personnel system that the State Personnel Board has traditionally overseen.
+1) This proposal gives the Governor and political appointees too much power to control state government.
+The Governor's administration will be given about 140 additional appointments, doubling the current number.
+Also, the Executive Director of the Department of Personnel and Administration, appointed by the Governor, will now have policy-making authority over areas of the personnel system that the state personnel board

+- has traditionally overseen.
 Those areas include hiring, job classifications, compensation, performance standards and voluntary departures.
-The proposal also allows the legislature to shift further power from the State Personnel Board to the executive director.
+The proposal also allows the legislature to shift further power from the state personnel board to the executive director.
 Making the personnel system subject to annual changes by the legislature could disrupt the personnel system.
 These changes combined may make the state personnel system less predictable and vulnerable to abuse. - 2) Comparing applicant qualifications, rather than testing, could be manipulated to allow state employees to be hired based on their political connections and not on merit.
-Testing candidates to determine the best candidate for a job is the most efficient and fair way to hire employees. - 3) More contracting with private companies could shift jobs out of Colorado to other states and countries.
+Testing candidates to determine the best candidate for a job is the most efficient and fair way to hire employees. - 3) Weakening current contracting laws could shift jobs out of Colorado to other states and countries.
 Also, there is no guarantee that unregulated contract workers will provide services to the state in the most cost-effective manner.
-State contracts awarded by appointees may lead to abuses if contracts are used as political favors. - 4) This proposal could result in more political appointees.
-More political appointees in management positions may not lead to better state government.
-Instead, institutional knowledge will be lost as experienced senior personnel system employees are displaced by appointees who may not have the necessary skills to perform the job.
+State contracts awarded by political appointees may lead to abuses if contracts are used as political favors. - 4) More political appointees in management positions may not lead to better state government.
+Instead, institutional knowledge will be lost as experienced senior personnel system employees are displaced by political appointees who may not have the necessary skills to perform the job.